Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 However, the main prerequisite for an effective ubiquitous language is usage.
 the language has to be used consistently in all project-related communications.

+Use the tools to support the management of the ubiquitous language,
+but don’t expect the documentation to replace the actual usage.
+As the Agile Manifesto says:

+> Individuals and interactions over processes and tools.

 ## Challenges of Ubiquitous Language

 In theory, cultivating a ubiquitous language sounds like a simple, straightforward process.